 Furthermore, the macroeconomics and financial variables that have been chosen in this research to examine the dynamic relationship with i-REIT stock return.
 However, the study may not be able to provide precise and significant results as to the omission of some important variables such as the firm specific factors, global financial crisis and cross border macroeconomics indicators.
-These variables may be significant to explain an important impact toward the i-REIT stock return and it contribute to the knowledge regards to i-REIT's stock return specifically on theoretical contributions together with substantive findings with essential financial and macroeconomic variables.
+These variables may be significant to explain an important impact toward the i-REIT stock return and it contribute to the Islamic finance literature.
+Nevertheless, these omitted variables might present some knowledge regards to i-REIT's stock return specifically on theoretical contributions together with substantive findings with essential financial and macroeconomic variables.
 Therefore, the omitted variables can generate different finding and more accurate in explaining the i-REIT stock return.